 Applications are open for animals on our website/Facebook page and 'flexible' applications.
 Please read the information carefully on each cat before applying, to ensure they are suited to your home.

-We gets asked many questions about our charity and animal welfare on a daily basis.
-So we wanted to pop a some of those questions down here and answer them as simply and thoroughly as possible, so you can find your answers quickly.
+We get asked many questions about our charity and animal welfare on a daily basis.
+So we wanted to pop some of those questions down here and answer them as simply and thoroughly as possible, so you can find your answers quickly.

 If you do have any other questions, please contact us.

 I would like to adopt an animal.
 What is the process?

 Please check out our Before You Adopt information page as everything you'll need to know is there.

 most of the time, we prioritise rehoming animals within the general area of our South London based rescue.
 This includes Sutton, Wallington and Carshalton.

 We request that once an adoption is agreed, the pet(s) is homed within 48 hours of the date the animals have been deemed ready to go by WAR, so that we can make the space free for another animal needing rescuing.

 We request an adoption donation for each animal which will be discussed at the home check stage - please note the donation is payable before or on day of collection of the animal.

 What can I expect at a home check ?